EB1A Visa

 EB1A Visa Guide: Everything You Need to Know About the EB1A Visa

-The EB1A visa is a great option for people with extraordinary abilities in the arts, sciences, business, education, or athletics.
+The EB1A visa may be suitable for individuals with extraordinary abilities in the arts, sciences, business, education, or athletics.

 With an EB1A visa, you can get your green card without a job offer from a US company.
-And, because the EB1A visa is eligible for premium processing, your application can be reviewed in just 15 days.
+And, because the EB-1A is eligible for premium processing, USCIS will take action on the Form I-140 within 15 calendar days.
+(Premium processing does not expedite Form I-485, consular processing, or visa availability.)

 In this guide, I’m going to explain what you need to know about the EB1A visa.

-If you have any questions about the EB1A visa, email me directly at Michael@AshooriLaw.com.
-My team of US immigration lawyers and I would be happy to help you get your EB1A visa.
+If you have any questions about the EB1A visa, email me directly at contact@ashoorilaw.com.
+My team and I would be happy to help you prepare and pursue your EB-1A case.

 Overview: